Learn more about Marymount's online nursing programs.

 But the last year has elevated that sacrifice to a new extreme.
 COVID-19 changed your everyday work into a ceaseless bombardment of possible exposure to a deadly virus.
 You were—and are—risking your own health for the lives of others, with the added fear that you could be infecting your loved ones at home.

 Thank you, nurses, for making impossible choices on behalf of the health of our nation.
 Thank you for isolating yourself away from your families, sometimes going weeks without seeing spouses, parents and children.
+Thank you for standing outside in PPE to administer hundreds of COVID-19 tests.
+Thank you for sleeping in hotel rooms, AirBNBs, and campers.
+Thank you for missing holiday celebrations so you could keep your loved ones and community safe.

 Thank you, nurses, for remaining compassionate, despite your exhaustion.